Food is something a lot of people talk about. Food can bring people together, make them happy and let them share their culture.

 We are going to look at idioms from the world of food.

 Idiom is a group of words used together with a meaning that you cannot guess from the meanings of the separate words (Cambridge Dictionary)

 Notice that British use the word 'spilt' while Americans use 'spilled'.

-Let's not cry over spilt milk.
-Now, we have a free evening
+Well, there is no use crying over spilt milk.
+Now, we've got a free evening

 - 'spill the beans'